LennaHammer/English/EVP/out/words_adjective.md

 /ˌvedʒ.əˈter.iː.ən/
 [B1]not eating, containing, or using meat or fish
 - All her children are vegetarian.
-- vegetarian cooking/food
+- vegetarian `cooking/food`
-- a vegetarian dish/meal
+- a vegetarian `dish/meal`
-- He decided in college to go vegetarian.
+- He decided in college to `go` vegetarian.

 ## 789. warm ## adjective
 /wɔːrm/ FRIENDLY
 [B1]friendly and loving
 - They're a very warm family.
 - He has a nice, warm smile.
-- I'd like to give a warm welcome to our guests this evening.
+- I'd like to give a warm `welcome` to our guests this evening.

 ## 790. waste ## adjective
 /weɪst/
 [B1]Waste material is no longer needed and can be gotten rid of.
-- The Japanese recycle more than half of their waste paper.
+- The Japanese recycle more than half of their waste `paper`.

 ## 791. weak ## adjective
 /wiːk/ BODY
 [B1]not physically strong
-- He was feeling weak after his cancer treatment.
+- He was `feeling` weak after his cancer treatment.

 ## 792. weak ## adjective
 /wiːk/ NOT GOOD